mdn/content/files/en-us/web/css/scroll-timeline/index.md

 #### CSS

 The CSS for the container sets it as the source of a scroll timeline named `--squareTimeline` using the `scroll-timeline` property.
-It also sets the scrollbar to use for the timeline as "vertical" (though this was not actually needed as it would have been used by default).
+It also sets the scrollbar to use for the timeline as the vertical scrollbar (this is not actually needed as it is the default).

 The height of the container is set to `300px`, and the container is also set to create a vertical scrollbar if it overflows (the CSS `height` rule on the `stretcher` element below does make the content overflow its container).